Sustainability and Environment

-The depletion of forests is of great concern for the environment and development in many developing countries, Africa in particular.
-Tanzanians, like the majority of Africans, have always been and continue to be heavily reliant on charcoal and firewood as their main source of cooking fuels.
+The global depletion of forests is of great concern for the environment and future in many developing countries, Africa in particular.
+Tanzania, like the majority of Africa countries, has always been and continue to be heavily reliant on charcoal and firewood as their main source of cooking fuels.
 This dependency has seen vast areas of natural forest decimated.
-Hardwood trees, some older than 50 years, are being cut down, turned into charcoal illegally, and sold at next to nothing to large, black-market trading syndicates in the major cities.
-With the projected population and urbanization increases this dependency will only increase.
+Currently, alternative cooking fuels are beginning to become more popular in many African cities however, production and export of the product is still on the rise.
+Hardwood trees, some older than 50 years, are being cut down, turned into charcoal illegally, and sold at next to nothing into Europe, America and the Middle East as well as within Africa.
+Often disguised in upmarket packaging, many people are still unaware of the source of their charcoal and it’s potentially devastating environmental impacts.

-An estimated 400,000 hectares are being cut down every year in Tanzania – a completely unsustainable rate of deforestation.
-If nothing is done to curb these immense and growing levels of deforestation, it is estimated that Tanzania may lose an area of forest the size of Ireland by 2030.
 These extreme topographical changes are considered one of the leading causes of climate change.
-Unsustainable use of forests leads to land degradation – manifested by soil erosion, desertification, destroyed watershed and general loss of productive potential in rural areas.
-Considering the role played by the forests, it is obvious that deforestation has serious economic and ecological consequences and it is often the most underprivileged who bear the greatest burden of climate change.
-Some of those consequences are –
+Unsustainable use of natural forests has led to land degradation – manifested by soil erosion, desertification, destroyed watersheds and general loss of productive potential in rural areas.
+This is occurring on large scale across African countries that are exporting charcoal from natural forests with high ecological value.
+Considering the role played by the forests, it is obvious that deforestation has serious economic and ecological consequences and it is often the most underprivileged who bear the greatest burden of climate change going as far as turning many communities into refugees as they can no longer live of the land.

 - Reduced land productivity due to loss of soil fertility and inadequate or unreliable rainfall patterns.